 Data analysts provide important insights into human behavior that help organizations make better decisions.
 It’s a rewarding, highly paid, and highly in-demand field.
 By following the step-by-step data analysis life cycle process and working with programming languages and tools, data analysts can spot hidden patterns, trends, and correlations.

 Organizations and businesses in all industries rely on data analysts to make key decisions such as:

 - How to improve product safety and efficiency

-You can train to become a data analyst during college or through a bootcamp.
+You can train to become a data analyst during college or via one of the leading data analytics bootcamps.
 Either route will teach you the skills and tools you need to uncover the secrets of big data and use them in smart and efficient organizational strategies.

 Can a College Freshman Become a Data Analyst?

 Most data analyst jobs require a college degree or the equivalent in knowledge and experience.
 It would be hard for a first-year university student to obtain that education and skill level.

 Do You Need a Degree To Become a Data Analyst?

 Most entry-level data analyst jobs list a bachelor’s degree or equivalent as a requirement.
 However, it’s possible to become a data analyst through online certification programs or bootcamps, particularly if you have a degree or experience related to the industry you want to work in.
 For instance, if you have work experience as a biologist and want to work as a data analyst, your experience will give you a competitive advantage.
 If you don’t have a degree, your portfolio and resume will be even more important for demonstrating your skills.

 Data analysts do code, although they don’t do the same type of coding as software developers.
 Data analysts need to understand and use libraries in R or Python for running statistical analysis.
 They also use SQL to manage, manipulate, and analyze large databases.
 Many data analysis tools require some coding, such as Jupyter Notebook and SAS.